IoT-PROD-Workshop/2022/index.md

 ## Submission Details

 Paper submission must be done for the main conference and all associated events via EDAS.
-If you do not have an EDAS account, please, register first (it’s free) via the following For additional information about the submission you can visit: <a href="https://www.percom.org/" target="_blank">https://www.percom.org/</a>.
+If you do not have an EDAS account, please, register first (it’s free) via the following link: <a href="https://edas.info/" target="_blank">https://edas.info/</a> For additional information about the submission you can visit: <a href="https://www.percom.org/" target="_blank">https://www.percom.org/</a>.

+Submission Link: <a href="https://edas.info/N29010" target="_blank">https://edas.info/N29010</a>

 Submitted papers must be unpublished and not considered elsewhere for publication and they will undergo a rigorous review process handled by the Technical Program Committee.
 Only electronic submissions in PDF format will be considered.